-City Without Baseball (無野之城) is the first of several movies by controversial Hong Kong producer Scud.
-It’s the tamest and friendliest of the various explicit productions under his name.
+City Without Baseball is the first of several movies by controversial Hong Kong producer Scud.
+Arguably, the tamest and friendliest of all explicit productions under his name too.

-An idiosyncratic and episodic look at the lives of young baseball players in a city that does not care about their sport, City Without Baseball is also notorious for featuring real-life Hong Kong baseball players in full frontal nudity.
+City Without Baseball is an idiosyncratic and episodic look at the lives of young baseball players in a city that does not care about their sport.
+In other words, a spectator-less sport.
+The movie is, incidentally, also notorious for featuring real-life Hong Kong baseball players in full frontal nudity.

 I’d be honest.
 I didn’t watch City Without Baseball because I was keen on Asian arthouse productions, or even the sport itself.
 I watched it because of its notoriety.

-The notoriety of the cast, actual baseball players in Hong Kong, parading themselves stark naked in various extended scenes.
+The notoriety of the cast, actual male baseball players in Hong Kong, parading themselves stark naked in several extended scenes.

 To be fair to him, though, everything is at least done with taste.
 The nudity doesn’t feel pornographic, even if it is gratuitous.
 The personal lives of the main characters are also lyrically depicted, offering more than a glimpse into the complex relationships between people living in densely populated Hong Kong.
 Particularly for the players of a so-called spectator-less sport.